Personal Property

 Domaine Carneros (Taittinger)

-Domaine Carneros established in 1987 and belongs to Champagne Taittinger (a personal favorite) considered the concept in 1947 in the mind of Claude Taittinger.
-The 138 acre estate is situated in the Carneros appellation of CA. A blend of 58% Chardonnay & 42% Pinot Noir, crisp aromas of stone fruits and floral scents.
+Est. in 1987 and belongs to Champagne Taittinger (a personal favorite) considered the concept in 1947 in the mind of Claude Taittinger.
+The 138 acre estate is situated in the Carneros appellation of CA. A blend of 58% Chard & 42% Pinot Noir, crisp aromas of stone fruit and floral scents.
 Apple and pear flavors with citrus notes in a fine mousse with good bubble flow.
 Creamy texture, well structured, lingering finish ending with mineral tones.
-Will age!!
-Nice! — 8 years ago
+Will age well!
+The 2012 is a bit young now, but Time will reward! — 8 years ago

 Felton Road